Table WidgetLast updated on 12 March, 2021

 The Table widget lets you easily compare current datapoint values across multiple devices.
 You may find this widget particularly useful for comparing performance and capacity metrics across different device types.
 The Table widget also allows you to enable alert forecasting.

 To create a Table widget, select “Add” from the dashboard toolbar and select Table widget.
 See these instructions for help filling out the title, description, dashboard and refresh frequency fields.

-The first configuration available in the Table Widget is Custom versus Dynamic.
-A Custom Table widget will enable you to select static datapoints for designated devices in your table, whereas a Dynamic Table widget will display the Top or Bottom 10/Top or Bottom 25/All active instances available for the first configured datapoint [column] based on a glob expression.
-The latter is ideal if you want real-time insight into which datapoints/devices are using the most or least available resources, ie. CPU or Bandwidth.
+The first configuration available in the Table widget is Custom versus Dynamic.
+A custom Table widget will enable you to select static datapoints for designated devices in your table, whereas a dynamic Table widget will display the Top or Bottom 10/Top or Bottom 25/All active instances available for the first configured datapoint [column] based on a glob expression.
+The dynamic table is ideal if you want real-time insight into which datapoints/devices are using the most or least available resources, such as CPU or Bandwidth.

 Enable Alert Forecasting